Former Malaysian PM Najib questioned by anti-graft agency

 - Google’s file on me was big, but not as creepy as Facebook’s

-Police have raided properties linked to him, seizing hundreds of designer handbags and luggage stuffed with cash, jewelry and other valuables.
+Najib and his wife have been barred from leaving the country after the new government reopened an investigation into the case.
+Police have raided his home and other properties linked to him, seizing hundreds of expensive designer handbags and luggage stuffed with cash, jewelry and other valuables.

+A government official has said Najib could possibly be detained after giving his statement to Malaysia’s Anti-Corruption Commission.
+Abdul Kadir Jasin, a spokesman for a new government advisory council, said over the weekend that an investigation had already been conducted but was suppressed by Najib while he was in power.

+Najib’s questioning at the anti-graft agency was specifically over why 42 million ringgit ($10.6 million) was transferred into his bank account from SRC International, a unit of 1MDB, using multiple intermediary companies.